jliffner/MDCollaborationWeek/README.md

 ### About Us
 Our Team is made up of Joel L :bearded_person: , our kind and dedicated leader :crown:
 The wonderful crochetting Kay C :yarn: :curly_haired_woman:
-The clever Maree S :woman:
+The clever cheerleader Maree S :woman: :dancers:
 The talented Jospeh C :basketball_man: :basketball:
 The ~~wanted-to-cheat-but-Joel-and-Kay-wouldn't-let-me~~, Kristy N :fox_face: :woman: